 Summary and conclusions

-- The pessimism bias is a cognitive bias that causes people to overestimate the possibility that bad things will happen to them.
+- The pessimism bias is a cognitive bias that causes people to overestimate the likelihood that bad things will happen.

 - In general, pessimistic tendencies can be detrimental to your health and wellbeing, which is why overpowering, chronic pessimism is one of the main symptoms of depression.